CampusAI/CampusAI.github.io/_rl/lecture_11/lecture11.md

 **Idea:** What if we exploit models being aware of their uncertainty? (similarly to Gaussian Processes)

+{% include end-row.html %}
+{% include start-row.html %}

 There exist 2 types of uncertainty:
 - The **aleatoric** (or statistical) uncertainty: Regarding the samples of the data.
 A good model of high aleatoric uncertainty data can have relative high entropy.
 - The **epistemic** (or model) uncertainty: When the model is certain about the data, but we are not certain about the model (e.g. overfiting).
 You cannot infer that uncertainty from output entropy.

+{% include annotation.html %}
-**OBS:** We cannot just use entropy of the ANN outcome since it is not a good measure of uncertainty.
+We cannot just use entropy of the ANN outcome since it is not a good measure of uncertainty.
 The model could be overfited and be very confident about something it is wrong about.
+{% include end-row.html %}
+{% include start-row.html %}

 ## Estimating the posterior: $$p(\theta \mid \mathcal{D})$$